FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This entry type holds one or more ACPI tables.
-The first table must start at offset `hdr_size`, from the start of the entry.
+The first table must start at offset `hdr_size` from the start of the entry.
+Since ACPI tables usually have an alignment requirement larger than 8, writers may first need to create an XFERLIST_VOID padding entry so that the subsequent `te_base_addr + te.hdr_size` will be correctly aligned.
 Any subsequent ACPI tables must be located at the next 16-byte alligned address following the preceding ACPI table.
 Note that each ACPI table has a `Length` field in the ACPI table header [ACPI]_, which must be used to determine the end of the ACPI table.
-The `data_size` value must be set such that the last ACPI table, in this entry, ends at offset `hdr_size + data_size`, from the start of the entry.
+The `data_size` value must be set such that the last ACPI table in this entry ends at offset `hdr_size + data_size` from the start of the entry.

 .. _tab_acpi_aggr:
 .. list-table:: ACPI table aggregate type layout